SparXPrez/Flickster/README.md

 Describe any challenges encountered while building the app.

+- I had an issue with getting the varialbe "rvMovies" to show up in MovieActivity file.
+However, the fix was adding it into the manifest file

+-I had issues trying to get the app to rotate in landscape mode, however I found that it was because I had my emulator's screen lock to portrait mode.

 ## Open-source libraries used

 - [Android Async HTTP](https://github.com/loopj/android-async-http) - Simple asynchronous HTTP requests with JSON parsing